The leopard print

 More than enough historical footage to illustrate the long-term nature of the leopard print.
 But what about the present?
 Isn't the leopard print too old to be relevant?
 No!
 The fashion world is creative enough to illuminate an "Old but gold" item like the leopard print from new angles.
 Think of surprising use of color, exciting print mix, the crazy approach versus neo-classical, a fresh approach to accessories and - yes really! - the panther hairstyle.

 If you weren't head over heels yet, you probably are now.
 Search and find the panther within you. . . indulge!

 As you can imagine, at PLEIN PUBLIQUE we are big fans of this timeless classic leopard print, you too?
 Then check this link.
 We collected our leopard print items for you there.

 Nicole & Ilse

 Blogger duo Nicole and Ilse.
 They became colleagues and sisters in crime in their previous jobs and still work together a lot; they share an unbridled love for / knowledge of fashion & lifestyle.
 Opposites as they are - dark versus blonde, classic beauty versus rock chick.
 Momboss Nicole, mother of three kids versus freelancer copywriter Ilse where even a pet is not even negotiable.
 It is that duality (they are not a duo but a dua :) with which they bring out the best in each other.
 Nicole is the proud owner of PLEIN PUBLIQUE and makes amazingly good collections, Ilse writes as a freelance copywriter mrsalwayswrite.nl for (fashion) brands and web shops.
-Together they "knit" a monthly blog about fashion and trends.
+Together they "knit" together a monthly blog about fashion and trends.
 They like it.
 And hopefully you do too.